Why is it so important to engage in one-to-one conversation when learning a new language?

 Confidence is key when learning a new language.
 Author of Fluent in 3 Months, Benny Lewis states that unleashing your confidence is vital when learning a new language.

 He writes that conversing with a native speaker is an important step to take in achieving fluency.
-Learning a language can be a scary process, because it takes students out of their comfort zones.
+Learning a language can be a scary process because it takes students out of their comfort zones.

 Lewis says that instead of trying to take huge leaps to reach the goal, it’s more effective to take small, easy steps and to set intermediary goals.
-We all know how stressful it can feel to practice a new language some situations, such as ordering food in a foreign restaurant, which would require speaking to someone unfamiliar, and often in front of a group of people.
+We all know how stressful it can feel to practice a new language in some situations, such as ordering food in a foreign restaurant, which would require speaking to someone unfamiliar, and often in front of a group of people.
 Having one-to-one conversations is a crucial “small” step that can be designed to be challenging enough for students that they learn effectively, but comfortable enough that they want to do it.

 One-on-one conversations are essential to both learning to speak and learning to read and write.
 Practicing to speak a language is key to building students’ confidence, and confidence is key to learning a language.
 You can’t have one without the other.

-Conversations not only sharpen speaking skills, but are also pleasant for students as they begin to use the language to build relationships and cultural awareness.
+Conversations not only sharpen speaking skills but are also pleasant for students as they begin to use the language to build relationships and cultural awareness.
 Listen & Learn emphasizes the great work our qualified and friendly instructors, all of whom are native speakers, offer for just this reason.
 Contact Us to find out how to boost your language skills and jump into speaking confidently with your foreign friends.